the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

-This should be the basic lesson learned from this section, however, we can take this one step further with a bunch of optional advanced lessons.
+The use of object destructuring aligns with JavaScript's best practices and promotes a cleaner and more efficient React component structure.
+It allows for a more straightforward extraction of the required properties, enhancing both the clarity of the code and the overall development experience in React applications.
+However, we can take this one step further with some more optional advanced lessons.

 ### Nested Destructuring